bvirk/myArduinoCore/README.md

 Inital heap use would be ok, but I newer used any in this project.

 I have not looked deep in the string heap usage many online examples and free source uses, instead i wrote my own sendf(F(string),...) which together with some really homebrewed macroes  offers lot more condensed expressivity.
-Loves of the most ugly one.
+Loves the most ugly one.

 file:Sendf.h
 ```